 A merchant cash advance (MCA) is a unique type of no credit business loan in that it charges a factor rate equal to a percentage of the amount advanced.
 Each day, the MCA provider takes a percentage of daily credit card sales to repay the loan.

 You should expect the following merchant cash advance with no credit inquiry rates, terms, and qualifications:

 - Factor rate: 1.09x to 1.41x of advance amount

 - Term: Four months to 18 months (variable based on daily credit card sales)

 - Qualifications: Three or more months in business, $5,000 or more monthly credit card sales

 In addition to some of these rates and fees, merchant cash advance providers might also charge origination fees between 0% and 4%.
 The typical time to approval and funding is from 48 to 72 hours.

 Pros & Cons of Merchant Cash Advance With No Credit Check

 Merchant cash advances come at a very high cost, but may be the only option for some businesses that process credit card transactions and have poor credit.
 They also simplify repayment by being taken directly out of credit card transactions.
 A major disadvantage is that repaying your loan early doesn’t reduce the overall interest owed on the loan, like it would for a credit card.

-The pros of financing with a merchant cash advance are:
+The pros of a merchant cash advance include: